kosall5220/sep10-freedom-project/tool/learning-log.md

 ### 3/11/24:

- I was interested in learning how to add textures to my scene so I looked up a guide.
-I found this [video](https://www.youtube.com/watch?v=klnwT3vGCPw) which teaches you how to create Earth using a-frame and I followed the steps.
+ I was interested in learning how to add textures to my scene so I looked up a video that demonstrates how to use textures.
+This is the [video](https://www.youtube.com/watch?v=klnwT3vGCPw) I found which teaches you how to create Earth using a-frame.

  * I first changed the A-frame version to match the one in the video since the code doesn’t work in the current version. `<script src="https://aframe.io/releases/1.5.0/aframe.min.js"></script>` ----> `<script src="https://aframe.io/releases/0.5.0/aframe.min.js"></script>`

+* Then I created a sphere that has the texture of Earth using `src=”the-url”`.
+I got the Earth texture from [aframevr/sample-assets](https://github.com/aframevr/sample-assets).

 <!--